portfors-lab/sparkle/doc/ref/api.rst

 To see the effect of a calibration, the calibration procedure, or the calibration curve that :class:`CalibrationCurveRunner<sparkle.run.calibration_runner.CalibrationCurveRunner>` runs will a calibration vector in place, will show stimuli with thier component frequencies corrected.
 Of course, it is also possible to see this in search mode with any stimuli.
 When using the GUI, a special interface is provided to examine the outgoing and recorded signal.
 Note that the CalibrationCurveRunner is used for testing only, it does not save a calibration.

-To compare calibration performance and effectiveness test scripts `calibration_performance.py` and `calibration_eval.py` generate tables to compare run times and error between desired and acheived output signals.
+To compare calibration performance and effectiveness test scripts `calibration_performance.py` and `calibration_eval.py` generate tables to compare run times and error between desired and achieved output signals.
 These scripts can be found in the test/scripts project folder.

 For a more in depth narrative on how this procedure was developed, see this post_, and especially this post__